 The Board of SFPL at all times ensures that all lenders covenants are being complied with.
-Most of the loan contracts are standardised and do not vary much across the banks.
-Therefore, covenant tracking tool is not required at this stage as per discussion with SFPL.
-However, in order to track the covenants Head Finance will create a list of all covenants and allocate the responsibility of monitoring covenants to his team.
-The Chief Risk Officer/Advisor will collect periodic reports from the Finance Department on key lender covenants and their compliance and submit the report to the Board and the BRMC.
+Chief Account Controller prepares the covenant tracker which is audited and reported to the Audit Committee of the Board.
+The Chief Risk Officer/Advisor will collect periodic reports from the Finance Department on key lender covenants and their compliance and submitthe report to the Board and the BRMC.